 APU will return to normal course delivery, with appropriate risk-mitigation protocols, in the May block session.
 Some courses or sections may continue to be offered through distance delivery.
 Computer labs on campus and at the library will still be available to facilitate online learning.
 There will be no change to the academic calendar.

 Students, employees, and visitors participating in any on-campus activities will be required to follow protocols to prevent spread of the COVID-19 virus, including wearing masks in indoor spaces, maintaining distance from others, and following cleaning instructions.
-We encourage all students and employees to be tested before returning to campus.
+We strongly encourage all students and employees to be vaccinated or tested before returning to campus.
 Those who test positive will quarantine at home or in designated residence hall facilities on campus.
-Contact tracing of those testing positive will be done by the Alaska Department of Health and Social Services (DHSS).
-APU will implement a number of protocols to facilitate contact tracing, including tracking conference and class attendance, using ID badges to enter campus buildings, and limiting public access to campus facilities.
+APU will continue a number of protocols to facilitate contact tracing, including tracking conference and class attendance, using ID badges to enter campus buildings, and limiting public access to campus facilities.

-In order to mitigate the risk of COVID-19 transmission among communities, travel related to APU business or academic programs will be limited.
-Out-of-state travel is suspended.
-Residential students will be allowed to apply for a winter break housing contract.
+In order to mitigate the risk of COVID-19 transmission among communities, travel for APU business or academic programs will be limited and will require COVID-related mitigation strategies in risk management plans.
+Residential students will be allowed to apply for a summer housing contract.

-We must all commit to maintain the health and safety of the APU community, our families, and our neighbors.
-We are excited to begin the Fall semester and recognize our shared responsibility to follow public health protocols to maintain a viable and vibrant learning community.
+We must all commit to maintaining the health and safety of the APU community, our families, and our neighbors.
+We are excited to begin the Summer and Fall semesters and we recognize our shared responsibility to follow public health protocols to maintain a viable and vibrant learning community.
 We will continue to update APU faculty, staff, students and their families, and our community partners as the academic year progresses.